var-github/Stock_market/README.md

 This app is hosted at [https://stock-market-python-project.streamlit.app/](https://stock-market-python-project.streamlit.app/)

-You can use username : press123, and password : 1234 to check the application\n
+You can use username : press123, and password : 1234 to check the application

 If the app is slow please wait or refresh